-That was the main reason Skool Daze was among my favourite title to get back to as soon as I returned home from school.
-Even though I realized years later it was a simple BASIC feature, the possibiliy for the player to change the names of all the characters was like opening up a whole new world for me.
+That was the main reason Skool Daze was among my favourite title when I returned home from school.
+Even though I realized, years later, it was a simple BASIC feature, the possibiliy for the player to change the names of all the characters was like opening up a whole new world for me.
 Unfortunately, I had only female teachers and nuns at my school, while the game has none, so the suspension of disbelief was kinda hard…

-Skool Daze is a 1985 ZX Spectrum title, first and foremost, it was ported on the C64 but looks pretty much identical: limited color palette, simple sprites.
+Skool Daze is a 1984 ZX Spectrum title, first and foremost, it was later ported on the Commodore 64 while looking pretty much identical: limited color palette, simple sprites.
 There’s also basically no music and not much in the way of sound effects.
-Still, it matters not since there’s much more bubbling beneath the surface of the title designed by David S. Reidy, who, after this, apparently did little else.
+Still, it matters not since there’s much more bubbling beneath the surface of the title designed by David S. Reidy, the man behind small studio Microsphere along with his wife.

-At its core, it plays like an adventure game and a school simulator all rolled into one.
-Well, an oldschool… old school simulator.
-(BA DUM TSS!).
-The final objective is stealing the school report from the headmaster’ safe, so that our main protagonist, Eric, can amend it and not suffer his parents’ anger.
-This has to be done in a week of the game and without being punished (with “lines”) too much, otherwise that will be game over.
+While many people did not ever find out, the final objective is stealing the school report from the headmaster’ safe, so that our main protagonist, Eric, can amend it and not suffer his parents’ anger.
+This has to be done in a week in the game’s internal clock and without being punished (with “lines”) too much, otherwise that will be game over.
 Eric shall be punished for doing anything that is not sitting at his desk in the right classroom.
 Actually, sometimes he’ll be punished through no fault of his own, just like real life, cause someone either ratted him out or punched him out of his chair.

-The actual solution to opening the safe is so complicated that, without the manual that contained a basic walkthrough, figuring it out shall be nigh impossible.
-Definitely, one of those legendary games that has a very low chance of being completed.
-Luckily there’s plenty to do even without even starting the taskes required to complete the game, like avoiding the kid who’s got mumps, stopping “the swot” from ratting you out to the headmaster, punching your female classmates and generally wrecking havoc.
+Truth be told, even if one had an idea of what to do to complete the game, the actual solution to opening the safe is incredibly complicated.
+So much so that without having the manual, which contained a basic walkthrough, figuring it out shall be nigh impossible.
+Definitely, one of those legendary games that had a very low chance of ever being completed.
+But that hardly mattered, since there’s plenty to do even without even starting the tasks required to complete the game, like avoiding the kid who’s got mumps, stopping “the swot” from ratting you out to the headmaster, skipping classes, punching your other faceless classmates and generally wrecking havoc.

-There was something endlessly endearing in running away from the class one was supposed to be in all while trying not to be caught by the teacher.
-Not to mention the huge pleasure of punching the nerd before class so that he would be punished for being late.
-Since, at the time, I was a rather quiet and studious kid, the only chance I would get to act like the bully was firing up Skool Daze and well, putting my name in.
+There was something endlessly endearing in running away from the class one was supposed to be in, while trying not to be caught by the teacher.
+Not to mention the huge pleasure of punching the nerd before he would enter the classroom, so that he would be punished for being late.
+Since, at the time, I was a rather quiet and studious kid, the only chance I would get to act like a bully was firing up Skool Daze and well, putting my name in.

-Several years later there was also a very interesting, and free to boot, remake that combines both games into one.
+Years later the original game there was a quite well done, and free to boot, remake that combines both games into one.
 Should one wish to play a similar experience but with a friendlier user interface, check out Klass of 99.
-It works fine by using DosBox.
+It was updated to also run on Windows 10.